 Tip

-If your source canvas is 24×24, export at 24, 48, 72, 96… px for pixel‑perfect results. - Colors — appears when the chosen format has no alpha channel (not relevant here):
+If your source canvas is 24x24, export at 24, 48, 72, or 96 px for pixel-perfect results. - Colors — appears only when the chosen format has no alpha channel, so it stays disabled for PNG 32BPP:

 - Flat RGB Background — the solid background color to composite behind your icon.

-- Flat RGB Transparency — the color to treat as “transparent” (for keyed transparency).
+- Flat RGB Transparency — the color to treat as transparent (for keyed transparency).

 - Flat RGB Transparency Matt — optional matte color for smoother edges in formats like GIF.